What is a FAFSA Submission Summary (FSS)?

-A few days after a student submits a FAFSA, her or she will receive a Student Aid Report (SAR) electronically (if the student listed an email address on the FAFSA) or in the mail (if an email address was not listed).
-The SAR is a summary of the information the student and parents listed on the FAFSA and also provides some basic financial aid eligibility information.
-The SAR will indicate if the FAFSA is complete and, if so, it will contain the student's Expected Family Contribution (EFC) in the upper right-hand corner of the form.
-The SAR can also be used to make corrections or updates to the information listed on the FAFSA.
-To learn more information about the SAR, visit the Federal Student Aid website.
+A few days after a student submits a FAFSA, her or she will receive a FAFSA Submission Summary (FSS) electronically (if the student listed an email address on the FAFSA) or in the mail (if an email address was not listed).
+The FSS is a summary of the information the student and parents listed on the FAFSA and also provides some basic financial aid eligibility information.
+The FSS will indicate if the FAFSA is complete and, if so, it will contain the student's Student Aid Index (SAI) in the upper right-hand corner of the form.
+The FSS can also be used to make corrections or updates to the information listed on the FAFSA.
+To learn more information about the FSS, visit the Federal Student Aid website.

 Why does this matter to you?

-It is important to review the information that you listed on the FAFSA for accuracy, and the SAR allows you to do so easily.
-Mistakes do happen and errors can be made, and the easiest way to update the information is by following the directions listed on the SAR.
-The SAR also contains information about your financial aid eligibility, so review it carefully and print and keep a copy for your records.
+It is important to review the information that you listed on the FAFSA for accuracy, and the FSS allows you to do so easily.
+Mistakes do happen and errors can be made, and the easiest way to update the information is by following the directions listed on the FSS.
+The FSS also contains information about your financial aid eligibility, so review it carefully and print and keep a copy for your records.